 Even if the DVC owner is an honest and upfront individual, it’s also possible for an owner to default on his DVC mortgage loan or stop paying his member dues – either of which would result in DVC cancelling the reservation he made in your name since he is no longer a member in good standing.
-You can’t foresee the owner losing their job, encountering financial problems, declaring bankruptcy, or getting divorced.
+You can’t foresee the owner losing their job, encountering financial problems, declaring bankruptcy, getting divorced, having significant medical issues or even death.
 These types of unforeseen events in the life of the DVC owner could disrupt your vacation plans.

 In a direct rental transaction with an owner, you can lose both your reservation at the DVC resort, as well as all your money, and there is no way to prevent this.

 Renting via a points broker can reduce the risk of losing your money, as they offer full refunds if there is negligence on the part of the owner/member.
 A broker cannot guarantee that your reservation will not be cancelled; however, they will work with you to try to arrange comparable accommodations.
 If no comparable accommodations are available, you’ll just get a full refund.
 However, while using a points broker does reduce your risk, it does not completely eliminate all risk.
 Your family can still face the disappointment of not having a reservation.